ahstat/ahstat.github.io/_posts/2017-2-11-Optimizing-GMM-using-EM.md

 First state the algorithm, what we compute.
 And only after, we make some inductive proof, so this can be skipped in first lecture (Core of EM not that easy!)

+EM is "an iterative method to find maximum likelihood estimates of parameters in statistical models, where the model depends on unobserved latent variables" ([Wikipedia](https://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm)).

+It works when we are in the following context:
+"If latent variables were observed, then the maximum likelihood estimation would be easy" ([CS229 Lecture](http://cs229.stanford.edu/notes/cs229-notes8.pdf)).

 ### Two equations.